bad6e/Chisel_Project/lib/test.md

 "You just *have* to try the cheesecake," he said.
 "Ever since it appeared in **Food and Wine** this place has been packed every night."

 My favorite cuisines are:
+My favorite cuisines are:
+My favorite cuisines are:
+My favorite cuisines are:
+My favorite cuisines are: